VKFisher/elm-review-no-unsafe-division/README.md

 modBy 0 2 -> "Error: Cannot perform mod 0.
 Division by zero error."
 ```

-And the `remainderBy` function produces a `NaN` wtih type `Int`, of all things
+And the `remainderBy` function produces a `NaN` with type `Int`, of all things

 ```elm
 remainderBy 0 2 -> NaN : Int
 ```

-Using safe alternatives from the [Basics.Extra](https://package.elm-lang.org/packages/elm-community/basics-extra) package forces us to handle these cases explicitely, which reduces the possibility of errors.
+Using safe alternatives from the [Basics.Extra](https://package.elm-lang.org/packages/elm-community/basics-extra) package forces us to handle these cases explicitly, which reduces the possibility of errors.

 ## Configuration